-- TRC to include provisions in regional plan(s) addressing environmental standards for discharges from landfills, cleanfills, and wastewater treatment facilities - NPDC, SDC and STDC to include in district plans and resource consents, provisions or conditions to control the use of land to avoid, remedy or mitigate the adverse effects of waste treatment and disposal - TRC to ensure all cleanfills comply with relevant resource consents, rules, and MfE guidelines for cleanfill disposal, and to report on cleanfill compliance to the public annually - TRC to provide advice and information on high environmental standards for waste disposal to the public and to consent applicants - TRC to monitor, gather information, and report on waste disposal sites and their management - The Taranaki Solid Waste Management Committee will review and advocate to Government on: - the appropriateness, effectiveness and efficiency of MfE standards - appropriate means of providing environmental management to an acceptable level for solid waste disposal facilities - other waste initiatives, including the merits of tracking systems for hazardous waste.
+- TRC to include provisions in regional plan(s) addressing environmental standards for discharges from landfills, cleanfills, and wastewater treatment facilities. - NPDC, SDC and STDC to include in district plans and resource consents, provisions or conditions to control the use of land to avoid, remedy or mitigate the adverse effects of waste treatment and disposal. - TRC to ensure all cleanfills comply with relevant resource consents, rules, and MfE guidelines for cleanfill disposal, and to report on cleanfill compliance to the public annually. - TRC to provide advice and information to the public and consent holders on rules, regulations and best practice for waste disposal - TRC to monitor, gather information, and report on waste disposal sites and their management. - The Taranaki Solid Waste Management Committee will review and advocate to Government on: - the appropriateness, effectiveness and efficiency of MfE standards - appropriate means of providing environmental management to an acceptable level for solid waste disposal facilities - other waste initiatives, including the merits of tracking systems for hazardous waste.